KhalidSAlharthy/Arabic-Voice-Chatbot-with-Vosk-Cohere-and-gTTS/README.md

     Install required packages using pip:
      pip install sounddevice vosk arabic_reshaper python-bidi cohere gtts pygame

-2. Vosk Arabic Model
+2. Download Vosk Arabic Model
+    Download the Arabic Vosk model from:
+    Vosk Models
-Specifically, download vosk-model-ar-mgb2-0.4 and put it inside your project folder, or update the script path accordingly.
+    Specifically, download vosk-model-ar-mgb2-0.4 and extract it inside your project folder, or update the script path accordingly.

 3. Get Your Cohere API Key
     Sign up at Cohere
     Generate your API key from the dashboard
     Replace the placeholder "APIKEY" in the script with your own key: co = cohere.Client("YOUR_API_KEY_HERE")

 # Demo Video